 ‘I hope I am helping people have a better life, provide fresh fruit for their kids and saving fossil fuels by avoiding transporting food around the country,’ says Neil.

-Neil will lead a grafting workshop fundraiser at The Crossing on Thursday 28 July.
+Neil will lead a grafting day fundraiser at The Crossing in late July.
 Bring your grafting knives and grafting tape (if you have them please also bring named varieties of scion and rootstocks to share with others).
 There will be rootstocks and scion to purchase and graft on the day and a few spare grafting knives.
 If you have never grafted before, then this is a chance to learn.

-There is a $20 booking fee for attendance to the workshop.
+There is a booking fee for attendance to the workshop.
 Apples, Pears and Plums will be the focus of the day.
 Each tree grafted will cost $10.
 Neil’s data base will also allow you to match vigours, allowing more than one variety to be grafted onto a single rootstock without unbalancing the tree.
 All funds raised go to The Crossing.
-Bookings must be made by the first week of June so that we can order sufficient rootstocks for the workshop on 28 July.
+Book in advance so you don’t miss out.